-Book Ends: He appears in both the pilot and the last episode making the same announcement, offering a reward for a missing slave, "runaway or stolen".
-It's used to show that despite the vast historical changes happened in the span of the series, the life of the average citizen remains the same.
+- Book-Ends: He appears in both the pilot and the last episode making the same announcement, offering a reward for a missing slave, "runaway or stolen".
+It's used to show that despite the vast historical changes happened over the span of the series, the life of the average citizen remains the same.

 Queen Cleopatra VII